lmarcelli/minieuso_cpu/README.md

   * user: minieusouser
   * user password: minieusopass
   * connect to the network mirror to allow updates
-  * install GRUB onto the 32 GB flash drive also
+  * install GRUB onto the 32 GB flash drive

 3. Restart the system and boot into the OS, login as root